Ingrown hair

 Ingrown hair is a condition where a hair curls back or grows sideways into the skin.
 The condition is most prevalent among people who have coarse or curly hair.
 It may or may not be accompanied by an infection of the hair follicle (folliculitis) or "razor bumps" (pseudofolliculitis barbae), which vary in size.
 While ingrown hair most commonly appears in areas where the skin is shaved or waxed (beard, legs, pubic region), it can appear anywhere.
 Anything that causes the hair to be broken off unevenly with a sharp tip can cause ingrown hairs.
 Ingrown hairs are also caused because of lack of natural exfoliation in the skin.

 Signs and symptoms

-Symptoms include rash, itching skin, and hair that remains in spite of shaving.
+Signs and symptoms of ingrown hair include rash, itching skin, and hair that remains despite shaving.
 The site of the ingrown hair forms a reddish, raised bump, similar in appearance to a pimple.